 In order to loan your bitcoin, you will first have to find a suitable bitcoin lending platform which not only provides you a solid rate of interest for lending out your crypto, but a safe and secure method of doing so.
 BlockFi has proven to be at the forefront of the bitcoin lending industry, and provides its customers not only with great returns, but advanced security measures as well.

 Additionally, BlockFi is one of the only bitcoin lending platforms to provide compounding interest on account balances, paid to clients in cryptocurrency.
 Compound interest creates better returns for your deposit, allowing you to grow your bitcoin holdings over time.
-Customers who wish to earn interest from their crypto with other coins can do so on BlockFi as well, as the platform also accepts Ether and Gemini Dollar deposits on interest-bearing accounts.
+Customers who wish to earn interest from their crypto with other coins can do so on BlockFi, rates can be viewed here.

 Bitcoin lending isn’t perfect, and comes with its own risks.
 The biggest risk in lending your bitcoin is that of borrower default and/or late payment.
 Such instances can cause the expected rate of return on lending to decrease, or, in the case of default, result in a loss of investor principal.
 This has not happened to date.